webplatform/docs-wpd/Contributors_Guide/index.md

 Next, sign up for our group email.
 This is where everyone who's involved talks to each other.
 Join the list by emailing an empty message with the subject “subscribe” to [mailto:public-webplatform-request@w3.org public-webplatform-request] from the email address you'd like to use.

-If you never been in touch with mailing lists, take note of the following.
+If you've never used a mailing list, take note of the following.
 Mailing lists at w3.org are handled with two addresses, one that has the word <tt>-request</tt>, that is a self-service bot, and the main mailing list.
 You just need to remember that the conversation happens on [mailto:public-webplatform@w3.org public-webplatform] (i.e. without -request).

 Once you are on the list, please email the group and introduce yourself.
 Who are you?
 What would you like to contribute?
 Are you unsure of what to work on — that's fine.
 Reach out to us, and we'll be happy to find something for you.
 Do have have a suggestion on how WPD can be better?
 We'd love to hear it.